 Extra pounds on your frame puts extra pressure on your legs.
 That’s because extra fat in your abdomen makes it tough for your blood to beat gravity and flow out of your legs, back to your heart.
 Instead, it pools in your legs, stretching your veins and leading to spider veins.
 So maintaining a healthy weight can help spider veins you already have.
 Or even keep new ones from forming!

 Need more help managing your vein health concerns?
 That’s what we’re here for!
-Just reach out today and request an immediate appointment with our Houston area vein specialists!
+Just reach out today and request an immediate appointmentrequest an immediate appointmentrequest an immediate appointment with our Houston and Dallas area vein specialists!